Maine man becomes 1st to walk 660 miles to all 4 corners of the state

 The support he received didn’t end there.
 People who were following his trek on his website left him notes of encouragement, and some along the road offered him cold drinks, a meal, money or a beer at the end of the day.

-York recorded his progress through a German satellite tracker on his sleeve, which allowed all those watching him from his website to see where he was.
+York recorded his progress through a Garmin satellite tracker on his sleeve, which allowed all those watching him from his website to see where he was.
 Other special gear York used included a good pair of hiking boots, and a backpack prepped with water, snacks, a rain slicker, a change or two of clothes and a small first aid kit.

 York completed the last four miles of his journey into Madawaska along Route 1 on Saturday with his wife, son and daughter-in-law in tow, but said there may be some more adventures on the way.

-Note: Correction: An earlier version of this story contained an error.
-York used a Garmin tracker.